UVic-Data-Science-for-SE/course/modules/NLP/README.md

 ### Optional Readings and Activities
 - compare this to the Novielli work on sentiment analysis.
-- Blei, LDA.
+- Blei, Ng, Jordan, [LDA](https://jmlr.org/papers/volume3/blei03a/blei03a.pdf).
 Classic paper introducing Latent Dirichlet Allocation.